Young Woman in a Pearl Necklace

 Young Woman in a Pearl Necklace (circa 1654) is an oil on canvas painting by the Dutch painter Willem Drost.
 It is an example of Dutch Golden Age painting and is part of the collection of Gemäldegalerie Alte Meister.

-The woman is looking at the viewer and is wearing a red bodice that is slightly open to reveal a pearl necklace.
+The woman (the same model as in Drost's Bathsheba with King David's Letter) is looking at the viewer and is wearing a red bodice that is slightly open to reveal a pearl necklace.